Prosfygika of Alexandras avenue: History

+Refugee crisis and construction of blocks

 The purpose of the housing blocks of Prosfygika was to accommodate some of the large number of refugees from Asia Minor after Greece's defeat in the Greco-Turkish War of 1919–1922.
 The original plan was for them to be built on the southern side of the Alexandras avenue.
 However, due to a conflict with Panathinaikos fans, who had been trying to use this space for the construction of the club's field, the location of the refugees' residencies to be created, was transferred to the northern side of the avenue.

-The residencies were finally built during the years 1933–1935, with the architect Kimon Laskaris and the civil engineer Dimitris Kyriakou being in charge of the construction.
+Initially, the refugees set up a shanty town in the northern side of Alexandras avenue, that was replaced by the current housing blocks when the residencies were finally built, during the years 1933–1935.
+The architect Kimon Laskaris and the civil engineer Dimitris Kyriakou were in charge of the construction.

+The neighborhood during the Dekemvriana battle

 During the Dekemvriana conflict in 1944, after the liberation of Greece from the Axis forces, the neighborhood was the site of clashes between EAM-ELAS and the British and Greek government forces.
+ELAS fighters were welcomed and found shelter in the neighborhood, which thus became a target and was bombarded with mortars by the British forces stationed in the nearby Lykavittos hill.
 Bullet holes on the walls of the houses from these clashes still remain visible.

-In 2009 the Central Archaeological Council declared the housing blocks of Prosfygika as buildings to be preserved due to their historical, cultural, socio-political and architectural value.
+A small memorial column has been set up by the Communist Party of Greece in the spot to honor the EAM-ELAS fighters that were killed during the Dekemvriana battle.

+Population evictions

+During the military dictatorship of 1967-1974, a ministerial decision was made to evict the neighborhood in order to built a courthouse.
+The decision however was not put to practice.

+At the late 1990s the Greek government announced a plan to demolish the buildings and create a park.
+Owners had to sell their houses to the Greek state or face a compulsory expropriation at the official assessed value.
+The residents' mobilization and ensuing legal proceedings resulted in the two buildings facing Alexandras avenue being characterized as buildings to be preserved due to their historical, cultural, socio-political and architectural value.
+By 2004, 137 owners had sold their apartments and another 40 homes were expropriated by the state.
+The remaining 51 apartments continued resisting against the compulsory expropriation and in 2009, the Central Archaeological Council declared the six remaining housing blocks of Prosfygika as buildings to be preserved.

-Social movements
+Social movements and community

+Since 2011, the community of Prosfygika neighborhood has organized different initiatives to provide for the needs of its members and of outsiders and create an alternative, self-organizing model of community life.
+One of the main reasons for the creation of the Assembly of Occupied Prosfygika was to fight against organized crime and drug dealers that had started operating in the neighborhood as a result of the abandonment by the government.